 These two letters were written by 48 year-old Capt.
 Elphonzo G. Colby (1814-1892) of Wolfborough, Carroll County, New Hampshire.
 He wrote the letters to his wife, Sarah D. Turner (1814-1870).

 Elphonzo served as the Captain of Co.
 I, 8th New Hampshire Infantry.
-According to the chaplain’s diary of the regiment, Capt.
+According to the regimental chaplain’s diary, Capt.
 Colby and Lt.
 Burpee returned to the North on 12 September 1862, both discharged for disability.
 Regimental records indicate that he served until 5 May 1863, however.

 On board of Ship E. W. Farley

 Lat 25.48 off Bimini Island

 I am still on the wide ocean becalmed.
 How long we may be here the Lord only knows.
 The opinion of our Captain is it will be at least 10 days before we arrive to our place of destination [Ship Island].
 I sent you a sketch of our voyage up to Friday the 25th ult. by the Bark Villa France bound for Matanzas.
 Nothing of particular note has transpired since up to this day excepting the visit of the natives to our ship trading shells and sponges from the Stirrup Keyes.
 Our boys amuse themselves by day in fishing.
 Have caught two sharks that would weigh about 150 lbs. apiece.